Ilyaki/TerrariaSplitScreen/README.md

 # TerrariaSplitScreen

-Enables split screen in Terraria with up to 5 players.
-(4 gamepads, 1 keyboard+mouse)
+Enables split screen in Terraria with multiple gamepads and/or multiple keyboards/mice

 Requries tModLoader